dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/1/kata/README.md

 ```

-### 3. Create a simple HTML template
+### 3. Create a simple template
 Now that we have a HTML document to work in its time to add a template element to it so we can specify the layout of our re-usable UI fragment.
-We will add a simple element with the id `mytemplate` which contains a image element for the worlds greatest image and a comment field for ad-hoc shout outs.
+We will add a simple element with the id `mytemplate` which contains a image element for the worlds greatest image and a comment field for ad-hoc shout-outs.

 ```
 <html>